WilliamBonvini/PolimiNotes/Autonomous_Agents_and_Multiagent_Systems/notes[AAaMS].md

   $R$ is the relation representing an hard constraint.

 ***Soft constraints***
-It's a function th has as domain the cartesian product of the domains and as codomain the set of real numbers.
+It's a function that has as domain the cartesian product of the domains and as codomain the set of real numbers.
 *Example*
 $C:x_ix_j$      $D_i=D_j=\{0,1\}$